concourse/rfcs/01-resources-v2/proposal.md

 * Change `get` to always run against a particular space, given by the request payload.

 * Change `check` to include metadata for each version.
-Change `get` and `put` to no longer return it.
+Change `get` to no longer return it.

-  This way metadata is always immediately available, and only comes from one place.
+  This way metadata is always immediately available, which could enable us to have a richer UI for the version history page.

   The original thought was that metadata collection may be expensive, but so far we haven't seen that to be the case.